hartwigmedical/hmftools/sv-linx/README.md

 By default LINX will use HG19, but this can be overridden using the ref_genome_version config described above.

-Note that ENST00000467125 is blacklisted from ensembl (as it is shares a splice boundary with a chimeric pathogenic GOPC_ROS1 fusion transcript)
+Note that ENST00000467125 is blacklisted from Ensembl as it is shares a splice boundary with a chimeric pathogenic GOPC_ROS1 fusion transcript.

 ## Outputs